 Echelon Bikes Drivetrain and Frame

 Up next are the elements in and around the drivetrains and the resistance of the Echelon fitness bikes.
 Again, there are almost no differences here, as Echelon has made sure that each of the bikes is built well enough to function on its own.
 There are no instances of corner-cutting or stripped features here, which is nice to see.

 Starting with the drivetrain, each of the Echelon Fit bikes has a belt drivetrain.
 It is the Poly-V belt that is used on most modern belt-driven magnetic spin bikes.
-Toothed belt would have been better both in term of durability and power efficiency.
-Regardless, the belt driven system does make the workouts on the Echelon inoor bikes much quieter and smoother than it would if it had a chain for the drivetrain.
+A toothed belt would have been better both in terms of durability and power efficiency.
+Regardless, the belt-driven system does make the workouts on the Echelon inoor bikes much quieter and smoother than it would if it had a chain for the drivetrain.

 There is a bit of a difference when it comes to the resistance systems of the spin bikes.
 All of the Echelon bikes have 32 different levels of magnetic resistance.
 This means that they last longer and are quieter than a friction system of resistance.
 The difference here is that the Echelon EX1 does NOT have a specific knob that makes changing these levels of resistance much easier.
 You can still change the levels of resistance, obviously.
 However, on the Echelon EX3, EX5 and EX5s, this process is much more streamlined.

 The Q-Factor of every bike measures 202 mm.
 This is a bit bulkier than many other modern spin bikes, but not quite so much that it becomes actively uncomfortable unless you are a professional road cyclist.
 For those who might not know, the Q-Factor of a bike is the distance between your feet while sitting on the bike.
 It is a generally accepted fact that the narrower the Q-Factor, the better.
 However, it can get to the point where it is so narrow that the legs bend inwards and that becomes uncomfortable as well.
 Fortunately, that is much rarer and will not be a problem with the Echelon EX bikes.